mmuratarat/mmuratarat.github.io/_posts/2019-08-21-decision-trees.md

 * Generate a moons dataset using make_moons(n_samples=10000, noise=0.4).
 * Split it into a training set and a test set using train_test_split().
-* Use grid search with cross-validation (with the help of the `GridSearchCV` class) to find good hyperparameter values for a `DecisionTreeClassifier`s.
+* Use grid search with cross-validation (with the help of the `GridSearchCV` class) to find good hyperparameter values for a `DecisionTreeClassifier`.
 Hint: try various values for `max_leaf_nodes`.
 * Train it on the full training set using these hyperparameters, and measure your model's performance on the test set.
 You should get roughly 85% to 87% accuracy.

 {% highlight python %}